There is no doubt that preparing for the GED and successfully passing the exam require stronger organizational skills and more self-discipline.

 The GED exam has become pretty challenging.
 As said before, 40% of high school grads would not be able to pass the four tests on the first try, so proper preparation is absolutely required.

 Across North America, the GED diploma is recognized just like a standard high school degree by employers, government agencies, and institutions of post-secondary education.

-The entire GED exam takes around 7.5 hours to complete but the exam is modular meaning students can sit for one of the four modules at the time they feel properly prepared to be successful.
-For the price of GED testing in your state, check out this page.
+The entire GED exam takes around 7.5 hours to complete, but the exam is modular, meaning students can sit for one of the four modules at the time they feel properly prepared to be successful.

 What’s on the GED exam?